GeoMOER/moer-info-page/docs/units/_03_theses/01_theses.md

 <!--more-->

-**Contact us if you are interested or have an own idea for your thesis!**
+**Contact our team of instructors if you are interested or have an own idea for your thesis!**